Professional Governance Act (2018)

 Agrologists Act (2003)

 The Agrologists Act provides a legislative framework that outlines the parameters of the profession and the responsibilities of professionals and the regulatory body.
-BCIA is recognized as being a self regulating profession and is a privilege granted by government to a profession through legislation along with a right to exclusively use a title, and in some cases, the exclusive right to practice the profession.
-Application procedures for registration are described on the BCIA website.
-The composition of the council for the Institute and the terms of the councillors are stated.
-Application procedures for registration are described under Members.
-The composition of the council for the Institute and the terms of the councillors are stated.
+BCIA is recognized as being a self regulating profession and is a privilege granted by government through legislation.
+There is exclusive title rights, and in some cases, the exclusive right to practice within the profession.
+The composition of Council for the Institute and the terms of the councillors are stated.

 The new Bylaws will guide BCIA forward as our profession continues its protection of the public interest and assists in the responsible development of British Columbia’s natural resources sector under the Professional Governance Act.